geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 Sorry, server muted.

 **Qazalin** [00:04:34]
-So I'm going through the milestone list of lazy buffer one at a time.
+So I'm going through the milestone list of LazyBuffer one at a time.
-It's a little challenging to merge everything in small points now that I'm at the point where I'm going to just make lazy buffer equal UOp.
+It's a little challenging to merge everything in small points now that I'm at the point where I'm going to just make LazyBuffer equal UOp.
 So I think I need to merge that like a big diff.
 Then I want to, like, there is one thing I want to bring up in this meeting, which is that lazy cache right now is global.
-If you create a lazy buffer and an operation, it's globally across the entire runtime, not the dedupping of the schedule itself.
+If you create a LazyBuffer and an operation, it's globally across the entire runtime, not the dedupping of the schedule itself.
 The dedupping of graph rewrite is a part of lazy cache, but it's not that important.
 I'm not sure the performance will be, once we remove the global cache, But that's one issue that we might face.